bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     cat << "EOF" > /kernel/README.txt
     This directory contains two Linux kernel images that can be used for Debian on the Seagate Central.

-    uImage.vX.X.X.4k - A kernel that uses a standard 4K page size.
-This kernel is the most memory efficient but has slower file serving performance than the other kernel.
-In addition when using this kernel the large Data partition created by the native Seagate Central firmware will not be accessable and will need to be reformatted.
-Choose this kernel if you are running more than just file sharing services on this system.
+    uImage-sc.v6.1.28.64k - A kernel that uses a 64K page size.
+This kernel is able to read the native large Data partition of a Seagate Central and will have better disk performance but will consume more memory than the other kernel.

-    uImage.vX.X.X.64k - A kernel that uses a non standard 64K page size.
-    This kernel is less memory efficient than the other kernel but will have a significantly better performance with file sharing services. both CPU cores via SMP mode.
-This kernel can access the Data partition as created by the native Seagate Central firmware.
-Choose this kernel if the system will be used primarily for file sharing services and little else.
 This is the default kernel.

+    uImage-sc.v6.1.28.4k - A kernel that uses a standard 4K page size.
+    This kernel will not be able to read the native large Data partition of a Seagate Central so this partition will need to be reformatted.
+    This kernel will be more memory efficient and is recommended where a unit will be used for more than just NAS functionality.

     If you wish to change the kernel image the system uses then copy the desired kernel image to the boot partition using the filename